starredjaco/lockllm-npm/examples/README.md

 ### 4. Generic Wrapper (`wrapper-generic.ts`)

-Shows three ways to use LockLLM with any provider:
+Shows three ways to use LockLLM with any of the 17 supported providers:
 - Using `createOpenAICompatible()` for OpenAI-compatible APIs
-- Using `createClient()` with custom SDKs
+- Using `createClient()` with provider-specific SDKs
 - Using official SDKs directly with `getProxyURL()`

 ### 5. All Providers (`wrapper-all-providers.ts`)